JvanKatwijk/qt-dab/README.md

 * [Building an executable: a few notes](#building-an-executable-a-few-notes)
 * [Copyright and acknowledgements](#copyright-and-acknowledgements)

-What is new in Qt-DAB-7.2
+What is new in Qt-DAB-7.3
 ======================================================================

+ - In Qt-DAB-7.3 the visible change is the coupling of the technical window to the main window.
+Rather than a separate window, the technical window is now attached to the main window.
+Obviously, the control of the visibility remains the same.

  - In Qt-DAB-7.2  qwt  is  not used anymore for the "scopes".
 The "compass" on the display for showing transmitters  was a widget in Qwt and is not (yet) reimplemented in Qt-DAB and not visible.
 The feature *clicking with the right hand mouse button* on the scopes remains, i.e. in three clicks you can set  (1) background color, (2) grid color and (3) color of the curve;